-4.2.5 If an Anti-Doping Organization uses a Human Source, the Anti-Doping Organization shall have a policy and procedure in place for the handling, management, and use of Human Sources.
+4.2.5 If an Anti-Doping Organization manages a Confidential Human Source, the Anti-Doping Organization shall have a policy and procedure in place for the handling, management, and use of Confidential Human Sources.

-[Comment to 4.2.5: To assist Anti-Doping Organizations in their use and management of Human Sources, WADA has published Guidelines for Human Source Management on its website along with a related policy and procedure template.]
+[Comment to 4.2.5: To assist Anti-Doping Organizations in their use and management of Confidential Human Sources, WADA has published Guidelines for Human Source Management on its website along with a related policy and procedure template.]